Title

 (f) Property Exchange.

-(.e) Exchange must be pre-authorized by a letter signed by the District Councilmember representing the district where the properties are located.
+(.f) The property exchange is pre-authorized by a letter signed by the District Councilmembers representing the district where the property to be acquired by the Agency and the surplus property to be disposed by the Agency are located.

 * * *